 - Happiness score: 6.375

 Located south of Iraq in the center of the Middle East, Saudi Arabia is a mixture of mountainous regions and sprawling desert between the Persian Gulf and the Red Sea.
-Although the absolute monarchy has strict rules limiting personal freedoms—particularly those of women— and a poor track record with human rights, it offers an excellent road system, great health care, good salaries, reasonable working hours, and lower cots of living than many of its neighboring Gulf countries.
+Although the absolute monarchy has strict rules limiting personal freedoms—particularly those of women—and a poor track record with human rights, it offers an excellent road system, great health care, good salaries, reasonable working hours, and lower cost of living than many of its neighboring Gulf countries.

 - Happiness score: 6.436